tshrode37/Twitter-Streaming-Football/README.md

 ## Methodology

 Anaconda version 4.8.3 and MongoDB 4.2.3 Community was used to complete this project.
 Anaconda allowed us to utilize Jupyter Notebooks, which used Python version 3.7.4.
-Jupyter was used to create the python scripts and analyze the data.
+Jupyter was used to help create the python scripts and analyze the data.
 The following packages were used in this project:

 ### Tools and Libraries